yvonshong/Waseda/Bioinformatics/SequenceAlignment/SequenceAlignment.md

 It means that there is some little pieces of sequence, which can be matched and its value is greater than threshold.
 Like "ABCDE1234" and "123FGHIJK".
+And because it is the sequence compared with itself, so its diagram is symmetric along the diagonal.